sizovs/PipelinR/README.md

 }
 ```

-`PingHandler` will handle `Ping` command and its subclasses.
+`PingHandler` will handle `Ping` command, as well as commands that extend `Ping`.

 You can override the default matching behavior.
-By overriding `matches` method, you can select a matching handler at runtime, depending on some condition:
+By overriding `matches` method, you can select a matching handler at runtime, depending on a condition:

 ```java
 class LocalhostPingHandler implements Command.Handler<Ping, Voidy> {